-While we often hear about the challenges that women face in the workplace, there are specific challenges that underrepresented women face which are unique and must be acknowledged.
+While we often hear about the challenges that women face in the workplace, there are specific challenges that underrepresented women face that are unique and must be acknowledged.

 In this blog, I will discuss five such challenges.
-Each of these challenges can present a unique set of difficulties for underrepresented women striving to build a successful business.
-By understanding these challenges, I hope that business players, and even those in the public sector, show more support and give more opportunities for women of colour.
+Each of these challenges can present a unique set of difficulties for black women striving to build a successful business.
+By understanding these challenges, I hope that business players, and even those in the public sector, show more support and give more opportunities to black women.

 If you’re an underrepresented woman entrepreneur reading this, know that you’re not alone in facing these hurdles.
 Here are five of the most common ones.

-1) Women of colour are often left out of mainstream business conversations
+1) Black Women are often left out of mainstream business conversations

 2) They face unique challenges when it comes to funding and networking